State of Delaware Catholic Charities assistance programs.

 Bayard House is a residential program serving transitional pregnant minors or homeless in Delaware.
 It provides educational and referral services to young families and at-risk pregnant teens/women in need.
 It can help satisfy immediate needs of homeless pregnant women (food and shelter) and it also provides educational and employment assistance, independent living & home management skills, access to affordable health care in Delaware, free pregnancy counseling and referral services.

 The Hope Program Food Cooperative will supplement food budgets by providing additional bags of groceries every month to the needy.
 Catholic Charities works with the Food Bank of Delaware, churches and other organizations in an effort to provide nutritious, meal-ready products and groceries for a fraction of retail value.
+They also help coordinate cooling classes for seniors and any qualified family who lives paycheck to paycheck.
 The food distribution sites and pantries are located in Bridgeville, Milton, Georgetown, Lewes, Wilmington, Long Neck, Bethany Beach, and Slaughter Neck Delaware.

 Additional emergency food pantries are stocked with donated perishable items, food, groceries and USDA commodities.
 The Catholic Charity pantry provides 3-4 days of food and groceries for persons who are in crisis and cannot buy food on their own.
 Centers are located in towns including Casa San Francisco as well as Seton Center.
 Another government funded program is the Child and Adult Care Food Program, and this is offered for students and children who are in day care centers.